 How?
 They were supposed to be fighting guerillas.
 They did not distinguish between the people with guns—the guerillas—and the people with hoes to mound up the dirt around the base of the corn plant, with machetes to cut the weeds that grow between the rows, with loosely woven sacks in which to collect the corn that’s been shucked.
 They were supposed to be fighting guerillas.
 They burnt the crops.
 The animals.
 The homes.
 The people, if any were left, still in their homes.
 There were so many villages.
 Seventy to ninety percent of them were burned—in these mountains in which I now travel freely.

 Why?
 The intellectual author of the Ixil genocide, Ríos Montt, like thousands of Latin Americans, was trained in “counter-insurgency techniques” by the United States—techniques including torture and arresting the family members of those being questioned.
-Between 1981 and 1983, Montt oversaw seventy-seven massacres in Ixil.
+Between 1981 and 1983, Montt oversaw seventy-seven massacres in the Ixil region alone.
 Torture was common.
 They said the Ixil people were “pro-guerilla,” the “internal enemy.”
 And the money, millions of U.S. dollars, kept flowing.

 How?
 All of the Ixil people, an entire culture, became the enemy.
 A woman pregnant with the child of an Ixil man became the enemy.
 The child of an Ixil woman, born or not, became the enemy.
 The child will grow up to be a guerilla, they said.
 I have heard what they did to pregnant women.
 It moves my hands to clench my stomach, but clarifies nothing.

 Why?
 During his campaign, Donald Trump said both that he is pro-life and that the way to deal with enemies is to kill their family members.
 “The other thing with the terrorists is you have to take out their families,” he told Fox News.
 The first military operation he ordered was the raiding of a village in Yemen which, according to witnesses, killed an 8-year-old U.S. citizen.
 She was the daughter of radical cleric Anwar al-Awlaki, a U.S. citizen who was also killed without a trial—in a drone strike under Obama in 2011.
 Two weeks later, the Obama administration killed his son, also a U.S. citizen.
-His was sixteen.
-When asked, former White House Press Secretary, Robert Gibss, said that the 16-year old, who was estranged from his dad, should’ve had “a more responsible father.”
+He was sixteen, estranged from his father.
+He was eating dinner.
+When asked, former White House Press Secretary Robert Gibss said that the boy should’ve had “a more responsible father.”
+It is fathomless.